masterofreality05/whatsinmyfridgereact/README.md

 Logging in is also achieved through a react form and returns a token and updates the application wide (by means of context providing) user state to null, before navigating (redirecting) back to the home page.

-f.
-Keep the API in there, and if you have anything to say about the API then add some notes.
-If you have created your own API, please document the process.
 -Identify the technology stack used to create your website The technology stack used in this application is a combination of a React app which dynamically creates the front-end interface, while Node Express app creates a CRUD functional back-end server, which is primarily responsible for communicating to the postgres database.